Observations at the hive entrance

 |

-As soon as conditions for cleansing flights are present, bees with distended intestines rush outside to relieve themselves as quickly as possible.
-This is why a few brownish streaks of droppings are sometimes visible on the landing board, on the hive walls, or on nearby surfaces (car bodywork, laundry on a drying rack…). |
+As soon as conditions for the cleansing flight are present, the bees with distended intestines rush outside to empty themselves as quickly as possible.
+This is why a few brownish streaks of faeces are sometimes visible on the alighting board, on the hive walls, or on nearby surfaces (car bodywork, laundry on a line…). |

 |